China’s economy had a miserable year. 2024 might be even worse - KESQ

 Without major market reforms, the country could be stuck in what economists call “the Middle Income Trap,” he warned, referring to the notion that emerging economies grow quickly out of poverty only to get trapped before they reach high-income status.

 For decades since China re-opened to the world in 1978, it was one of the fastest growing major economies on Earth.
 Between 1991 and 2011, it grew by 10.5% annually.
-After 2012, when Xi Jinping became president, the expansion slowed, but it was still averaging 6.7% in the decade through 2021.
+The expansion has slowed during Chinese leader Xi Jinping’s rule, but was still averaging 6.7% in the decade through 2021.

 “The second half of the 2020s will … see slowing growth,” Scissors said, citing a correction in the troubled real estate sector coupled with demographic decline.